ciaranj/node-oauth/Readme.md

 Change History
 ==============
 * 0.8.4 - Fixed issue #14 (Parameter ordering ignored encodings).
 Added support for repeated parameter names.
 Implements issue #15 (Use native SHA1 if available, 10x speed improvement!).
 Fixed issue #16 (Should use POST when requesting access tokens.).
-Fixed Issue #17 (OAuth2 spec compliance)
+Fixed Issue #17 (OAuth2 spec compliance).
+Implemented enhancement #13 (Adds support for PUT & DELETE http verbs)
 * 0.8.3 - Fixed an issue where the auth header code depended on the Array's toString method (Yohei Sasaki) Updated the getOAuthRequestToken method so we can access google's OAuth secured methods.
 Also re-implemented and fleshed out the test suite.
 * 0.8.2 - The request returning methods will now write the POST body if provided (Chris Anderson), the code responsible for manipulating the headers is a bit safe now when working with other code (Paul McKellar) and tweaked the package.json to use index.js instead of main.js
 * 0.8.1 - Added mechanism to get hold of a signed Node Request object, ready for attaching response listeners etc. (Perfect for streaming APIs)